-1.1 This Planning and Design Statement has been prepared on behalf of Mr Gurmeet Singh in support of a full planning application for the demolition of the existing detached residential dwelling, attached garage and rear outbuildings (No 14 Frays Avenue, West Drayton UB7 7AF) followed by construction of a replacement dwelling (C3) with associated external alterations including a new vehicular access and boundary wall to the front elevation.
+1.1 This Planning and Design Statement has been prepared on behalf of Mr Gurmeet Singh in support of a full planning application for the demolition of the existing detached residential dwelling, attached garage and rear outbuildings (No 14 Frays Avenue, West Drayton UB7 7AF) followed by construction of a replacement dwelling (C3).

-1.2 The development proposal has been carefully informed by an assessment of the visual character of the wider area and the Council's assessment of previous applications within the immediate locality (including the adjacent neighbouring property No 16 Frays Avenue) as examined at Section 3.
+1.2 The development proposal has been carefully designed to respond to the Council's assessment of the previous application at the site as examined at Section 3.